エピソード

 2025/11/05

 In a world that often feels increasingly fractured, it’s easy to believe the divisions we see and feel are real and fixed.
 But what if they aren’t?
 What if polarization—the sense that “we” and “they” are hopelessly far apart—is actually an illusion?
-In this episode of The Space In Between, I explore this evocative idea through the work of Dr. Todd Rose, whose research reveals that while polarization feels real, it’s largely a collective distortion.
+In this episode of The Space In Between, I explore this evocative idea through the work of Dr. Todd Rose and my own experience, revealing that while polarization feels real, it’s largely a collective distortion.
 It turns out that beneath the noise, Americans share remarkably similar values: to be good people, to do meaningful work, to nurture family and friendships, to have financial security, and to contribute to our communities.

 Join me as I explore this topic and share three simple practices to shatter the illusion of polarization for good.
 This podcast will leave you feeling hopeful and, empowered to create meaningful change at a tender time for our society.